October 21st, 2012

 -Chase Ink Cash

-Both of these cards offer 10,000 bonus points after your first purchase and another 15,000 bonus points for spending $5,000 in 3 months.
-They also offer 5 points per dollar spent on up to $25,000 annually at office supply stores, and internet/telecom/cable bills.
+This card offers 20,000 bonus points for spending $3,000 in 3 months.
+It also offers 5 points per dollar spent on up to $25,000 annually at office supply stores, and internet/telecom/cable bills.
 People like to buy gift cards to stores like Amazon or even prepaid cards that they can use at any store from office supply stores, that way they can earn 5 points per dollar on all of their purchases.

 There is no annual fee.